fieldtrip/website/tutorial/preprocessing.md

 Save the trial function together with your other scripts as mytrialfun.m.
 To ensure that **[ft_preprocessing](/reference/ft_preprocessing)** is making use of the new trial function use the commands

     cfg = [];
     cfg.dataset  						= 'Subject01.ds';
-    cfg.trialfun = 'mytrialfun'; % ft_definetrial will call your function and pass on the cfg cfg.trialdef.eventtype  = 'backpanel trigger';
+    cfg.trialfun 						= 'mytrialfun'; 		% it will call your function and pass the cfg cfg.trialdef.eventtype  = 'backpanel trigger';
     cfg.trialdef.eventvalue = [3 5 9]; 					% read all conditions at once
     cfg.trialdef.prestim    = 1; % in seconds
     cfg.trialdef.poststim   = 2; % in seconds